aleksey00/dust-fairy/README.md

 - [ ] System should have a 1-2 seconds delay of main collector start in order for it to first open the blast gate and then work.
 - [x] System should have always open gates once off.
 - [x] System should have one designated safety gate always open when manual gate is in use, once one manual and one auto gate is in use it can close safety gate.
 However once manual is closed and auto coincidently gets trigger to close should have a delay of 1 sec to close.
 However regular shit down procedure is more than enough.
-- [x] System should have negative air pressure sonsors build it for safety to open all gates once clogged and cycle trhough to clear the clog.
+- [ ] System should have negative air pressure sonsors build it for safety to open all gates once clogged and cycle trhough to clear the clog.
 - [ ] System should have high air pressure sensor build in to prevent system turn on if no air pressure present.
 - [ ] System should have sensors on blast gate for open close confirmation. (sensors could be sonic to meaure distance between flap and mount position.

 ## Installation

 Should be easy to install for a novice.
 Box should come prewired and with code.
+IF you are taking on this project you

 Arduino Based cotroller must have